FAQ online resources

 Download Lean Library

-- Open leanlibrary.com/download
+- Open leanlibrary.com/products/lean-library-extension

 - Install browser extension